 - Too Much of My Paycheck Goes to Shoes

 And Sephora.
 Because seriously, I can’t seem to finish packing away all the shoes, make-up, and hair products.
 No wonder I thought I needed a bigger apartment (in retrospect, there is a chance I just needed shoe storage).
 Also, packing shoes?
 Horrible.
 I’m pretty sure I’ve ruined scuffed or scratched half of them beyond recognition simply by trying to get them into bags and boxes.
 Also, I finally figured out what shoe bags are for.
 Too bad I seem to have thrown all of those out.
 And speaking of throwing out…

 - There’s a Chance I Might be a Hoarder

 I don’t think anyone is going to write a TV show about me (yet) but why do I have back issues of WIRED and all my previous iPhones crammed into drawers?
 Even if my iPhone 7 does break, I would only have to revert back to the 6—yet here I have the 4s staring right at me like it could be my backup any day.
 I even have two frayed power cords—just. in. case.

 - I Can Justify Purchasing Moving Boxes

-Apparently you can phase out of begging for wine boxes and packing crates at local stores.
-In fact, just the idea of having to cart boxes home (and store them in their various states of used box existence) makes me get anxiety.
+Apparently, you can phase out begging for wine boxes and packing crates at local stores.
+In fact, just the idea of having to cart boxes home (and store them in their various states of used box existence) makes me get anxious.
 Plus I kind of like the idea of new, uniform, clean boxes to store all my new matching glassware.